andreclinio/gitlab-cli/README.md

 ## Install with NPM (once you have NodeJs installed)
 If you have NodeJs (https://nodejs.org) installed, a good option is NPM.
-Try the `npm` install command to install or to update the program.
+Try the `npm` command to install or to update the program.
 ```
 $ npm i -g @andreclinio/gitlab-cli
 ```